 Generally, yes.
 The food is safe to eat.
 I’m comfortable to eat at 99% of restaurants, including restaurants that I’ve never eaten at before.
 Salvadorans are known for cooking there food well.
 In fact, sometimes the cook it too well for my preferences.
 But, better safe than sorry.

 After I got Salmonella poisoning in Mexico, I stopped playing games.
-If I’m buying street food anywhere, including here in El Salvador, I generally avoid meat.
+If I’m buying street food anywhere, including here in El Salvador, I generally avoid meat unless I watch them cook it and the heat is super high.
 Pupusas are safe to eat, even with meat, because they cook them at very high temperatures for a long time.

 Is the water in El Salvador safe to drink?

-The general rule is, no. Don’t trust the water from the faucet.
+No. Don’t trust the water from the faucet.
+Only drink bottled water.
 Public water supplies are known to be unsafe and poorly maintained.
 People only use public water for cleaning dishes and doing laundry.
 Dirty water is just part of what life is like in El Salvador until the country changes.
+We literally buy 5 gallon drums of drinking water each week for our water supply at our house.
+This is common in mostly every part of the country.

 People in El Salvador have less, so they do more with less.

 As I mentioned, El Salvador is an under-developed country.
 It’s a second-world country.
-That’s why I often compare it to the United States in the 1970’s.
 El Salvador is growing rapidly recently, however, as you get further outside of the capital city of San Salvador, it becomes easy to see that the country is very undeveloped.

 The roads are poorly constructed.
 There are few bridges and they’re old.
-Buildings are often put together using only brick and concrete.
-Many of of the building roofs are old clay slates or just metal.
+Buildings are often put together using only brick, concrete and rebar (metal reinforcement bars).
+Many of of the building roofs are old clay slates or just sheet metal.

 Being a developing country affects all aspects of what life is like in El Salvador.